codelouders/akkbbit/README.md

 }
 ```
 ### Simple queue flow example
-In this casee we want to create flow which internally is going to retry 5 times if connection to rabbit is lost.
+In this case we want to create flow which internally is going to retry 5 times if connection to rabbit is lost.
 It will return either PassThroughStatusMessage with a success and original message or error and original message.
 PassThroughStatusMessage and the fact of being able to access original message can be really powerful
 especially together with commitable message.
 It can be used to acknowledge or not message read from consumer.